iankressin/hana-cli/README.md

 ## 🤕 Known Problems

-Current Hana do not support:
+Currently Hana do not support:

 - File name containing white spaces
-- Files > 100mb
 - Retry send files if no server was found on the first try
 - Windows OS (Windows doesn't support mDNS out of the box as [RFC 6762](https://tools.ietf.org/html/rfc6762) describes.
 We're still trying to figure out how to make Hana compatible across OSs.
 If you ever worked with Microsoft's LLMNR before, your help will be much appreciated 🙃)